Last updated as per latest costs: 14th October 2021

 Outsourcing is not an emerging technique, it has been in the industry since the 1960s.
 In the past half a century, it has ballooned to a mammoth.
 Let’s start by focusing on this study by Gartner to understand it better.

 The need to expand with a shoestring budget for the entrepreneurs and the growing digital transformation in the industry for enterprises are key drivers for increasing inclination towards outsourcing.

-Let’s take a more focussed approach talk to the point.
+Let’s take a more focused approach to talk to the point.
 Here are some research and studies that show how companies have embraced outsourcing to cut costs.

 A lot of research and studies have been done to reach these concluding numbers.
 But in order to reach the number around cost, profits, and margins in your outsourcing ventures, you need not drown in such research or studies.

-So, why is every startup, outsourcing IT services to India, unable to estimate its outsourcing cost?
+So, why is every startup that is outsourcing IT services to India, unable to estimate its outsourcing cost?

 Some companies are naturally organized and data collectors.
-They know the importance of analyzing the cost of their business operations and are able to compare both the estimates.
-If that’s you, Congratulations!
+They know the importance of analyzing the cost of their business operations and are able to compare both estimates.
+If that’s you, congratulations!
 You already have a competitive edge.

-But for the rest of us that need to start putting more efforts, let’s quickly talk about the problems companies face with their outsourcing costs.
+But for the rest of us that need to start putting more effort, let’s quickly talk about the problems companies face with their outsourcing costs.

-Before you start outsourcing and exploring more about outsourcing cost, you need to focus on your current cost.
-One of the biggest hurdles faced by companies when outsourcing is their poor cost consciousness.
+Before you start outsourcing and exploring more about outsourcing costs, you need to focus on your current cost.
+One of the biggest hurdles faced by companies when outsourcing is their poor cost-consciousness.